evankielley/pycode/README.md

 # pycode
-Python solutions to various problems in the data structures and algorithms space
+Python solutions to various problems in the data structures and algorithms space.

 ## Requirements
 - Python 3.6+